(888) 552-6760 SCHEDULE AN APPOINTMENT

 Immunotherapy: Immunotherapy is used to shut down key proteins on immune cells that allow the cancer to go undetected by the body’s immune system.
 Interferon alfa and pegylated interferon alpha are commonly used immunotherapy drugs for some MPNs.

-Stem cell or bone marrow transplant: During this procedure, stem cells are removed from the blood or bone marrow of the patient or a donor, then frozen and stored.
-The stored stem cells are reinfused so they can grow into healthy blood cells.
+Stem cell or bone marrow transplant: This is currently the only potential curative treatment option in the majority of MPN diagnoses.
+It is, in essence, an immunotherapy.
+Stem cells are removed from the blood or bone marrow of healthy donors and infused to the patient (after treatment that destroys underlying MPN-causing cancer stem cells) so they can grow into healthy blood cells.
 For some types of MPNs, the procedure is preceded by high-dose chemotherapy.

 Some treatments are used to reduce and manage symptoms.